cxai/Docker-CxIntegrations/CxCLI/README.md

 # Checkmarx CLI in a docker container

-CLI tool wrapped into a docker container.
+Latest CLI tool wrapped into a docker container.
 No special options are required to build the image: `docker build -t cxai/cxcli .`

 ## Running
 To see help run